 However, in evolutionary terms, we might posit that the benefits of our highly (or overly) evolved intellect outweigh the downsides, even if experientially, for the individual, those downsides entail existential panic and an indefatigable kind of discomfort.
-Zapffe notes, however, that most people avoid the real horrors of seeing the human predicament clearly, with “[p]ure example of life-panic [being] presumably rare”.
+Zapffe notes, nevertheless, that most people avoid the real horrors of seeing the human predicament clearly, with “[p]ure example of life-panic [being] presumably rare”.
 This is because “the protective mechanisms are refined and automatic and to some extent unremitting.”
 Evolution is not a perfect system of design, so even if the protective mechanisms don’t successfully work for all individuals or don’t work all the time, with life-panic sometimes rising to the surface, our overly evolved intellect is nevertheless beneficial overall, within a strictly evolutionary framework.
 So long as we have the four repressional techniques in place, working for most people most of the time, it seems the human species can avoid extinction.

 Thus, the human situation is unique, undoubtedly, but I would not necessarily view it as paradoxical from an evolutionary perspective, although it is paradoxical in the sense that, as a consequence of biological evolution, we have the intellectual capacity to question life itself and even reject it, a capacity absent from members of any other species, who we presume are merely directed by biological impulses, without protest or question.

 One potential criticism I would level against Zapffe’s essay The Last Messiah is that the mind may already – naturally – repress consciousness, without any artificial methods of repression in place.
 This is known as the ‘reducing valve theory’ of the mind, expounded by philosophers such as Henri Bergson and C.D.
 Broad, and then later popularised by Aldous Huxley in The Doors of Perception (1954).
 This theory also appears to be with more modern research on human consciousness.
 For example, research has demonstrated that the human brain has evolved a large-scale network – called the default mode network (DMN) – that represses consciousness, to limit the amount of information reaching conscious awareness.
 Hence, the repression of consciousness seems to be biological and inbuilt, and not just artificial, as Zapffe argues.